Cabinet hikes dearness allowance for central govt employees by 3%

 -

-The central government on Wednesday hiked the dearness allowance (DA) for its employees by 3 per cent, PTI reported on Wednesday citing a cabinet decision
+The Union Cabinet on Wednesday approved the hiking of dearness allowance (DA) and dearness relief (DR) for central government employees by 3 per cent to 34 per cent, an official statement said.

-Dearness Relief for pensioners has been increased by 3 per cent, the news agency said.
-The decision will benefit more than 1.16 crore central government employees and pensioners.
+The move will benefit about 4.8 million central government employees and 6.9 million pensioners and will be effective from January 1, 2022.

-The additional instalment will be effective from January 1, 2022, said an official release after the Cabinet meeting.
-"This increase is in accordance with the accepted formula, which is based on the recommendations of the 7th Central Pay Commission," it said.
+The statement said this was to compensate for price rise and was “in accordance with the accepted formula, which is based on the recommendations of the Seventh Central Pay Commission.”

-The combined impact on the exchequer on account of both Dearness Allowance and Dearness Relief will be Rs 9,544.50 crore per annum.
-This will benefit about 47.68 lakh central government employees and 68.62 lakh pensioners, the release said.

-The revision in dearness allowance was stalled for over more than a year due to the coronavirus pandemic.
-DA was last hiked in October 2021: from 28 percent to 31 percent.
+The combined impact on the exchequer on account of increase in DA and DR will be Rs 9,544.5 crore per annum.
+In October last year, the Cabinet had hiked the two allowances by 3 per cent to 31 per cent.
+It was effective from July 1, 2021.
+Before that in July, the government had restored DA and DR and increased the rate of allowance from 17 per cent to 28 per cent.
+Because of the pandemic, the central government had frozen the three additional instalments of DA and DR, which were due on January 1, 2020, July 1, 2020, and January 1, 2021.

 Dear Reader,